avechuch0/telegram-hitbackscammer/README.md

 5. You're ready to go :) simply run the main script *python .\telegram-hitbackscammer.py* or *python3 .\telegram-hitbackscammer.py* depending how you are calling your python instance
 6. The first time, you would be asked for a kind of login, **input first your mobile number** including the +, then you would be asked for the bot-token, which would be the one part of the phishing kit found.
 This is to create a .session files of user and bot to interact with the Telegram API

+# Main feeds of this program
+In general terms, the core of telegram-hitbackscammer are the chat/channels and Telegram bot tokens.
+Below you can see some examples taken from real cases:

 # Requirements
 * Python 3.7 or higher
 * Internet Connection (You are going to be communicating with Telegram's servers)